Catharius/DU-SCAVENGER-UI/README.md

 When piloting, the script will look every seconds where is the nearest bookmark and will show it on your HUD by using a setWaypoint command (setDestination).
 The HUD will also show you the age of the bookmark.

+Using ALT+1(option1) when aligned  in the green zone will maintain altitude and keep the ship pointing toward the chosen azimuth.

+**Warning : Before using ALT+1, be sure to be at an altitude of 1000m or deactivate the maintain altitude parameter

 ## How to use this script